SERVING NORTH VANCOUVER, WEST VANCOUVER, THE SEA TO SKY CORRIDOR, AND THE GULF ISLANDS CALL (778) 288-2521

 Pruning is performed for a multitude of reasons.
 Pruning can be done for the health of the plant, when dying, diseased or weak branches are removed allowing more air and light flow through the canopy or foliage.
 Pruning can also help to control the size of a plant or tree as well as the ability to manipulate yields of flowers or fruits.
 But when should you prune in Vancouver, BC?
 This depends on what species you are pruning and what goals you have for the plant.
 Here are some simple guidelines for when to prune your trees in Vancouver.

-When to Prune Deciduous Trees (Trees that shed their leaves annually) :
+Deciduous Trees (Trees that shed their leaves annually) :

 In regards to pruning deciduous trees, with few exceptions, the ideal time is late winter or early spring just before growth begins.
 If you cannot bring yourself to sacrifice any blossoms from your flowering trees, then prune them just after the flowers fade; Which with most ornamental, deciduous, flowering trees is not long after growth begins.
 Additionally, wounds heal more quickly when new growth has begun.
 Avoid pruning late in summer or in autumn.
 Pruning late in summer can stimulate succulent growth that cannot harden before cold weather arrives.
 Wounds made in autumn heal poorly, and many fungi are then produced spreading their disease-producing spores.

-When to Prune Conifer Trees (Cone bearing trees, also known as evergreens):
+Conifer Trees (Cone bearing trees, also known as evergreens):

 Conifer trees are the most forgiving with regards to pruning.
 The most common conifers we see here in North Vancouver, Burnaby and Vancouver are Cedar, Hemlock, Pine, Spruce, Cypress and Fir.
 These trees are typically pruned to let in light (crown thinning), create clearance for structures, walkways, driveways or objects on the ground (crown raising) or to remove dead, dying or diseased limbs (crown cleaning).
 These forms of pruning can be done all year round.
 However, pruning during dormancy is the most common practice resulting in vigorous spring growth.
 There are some exceptions; For instance you may not want vigorous growth in spring if your goal is to keep the size of a tree within a specific range.
 In this case, it may be best to have maintenance pruning of your conifer tree done during the summer as this will result in less vigorous new growth and help keep your tree within your desired size range.